hyperledger-archives/education/LFS171x/docs/introduction-to-hyperledger-indy.md

 On almost every site, we also share other identifiers to use a service - our email and name at minimum, and depending on the nature of the service, additional information (address, credit card info, etc.).
 With that, we can do the only common business transaction on the Internet - buying things.
 Buying things has a low enough risk because sellers can generally trace to whom the purchased item is delivered, which deters widespread abuse.

 Conducting higher trust online transactions - such as opening a bank account - is much harder.
 We have to provide the same information about ourselves as we would in person.
-In theory, we should just be able to just type in it since it is private and (in theory) only we know it.
+In theory, we should be able to just type in since it is private and (in theory) only we know it.
 However, much of the information is relatively widely known, either because it is routinely published (e.g. Name and address), or because of the many data breaches that have occurred (e.g. Government ID Number).
 Even non-identifiers that are used for verification - so-called "shared secrets" such as the value of "Line 150 from 2018 Tax Return" can be fraudulently acquired and used for targeting specific individuals.

 An alternative is to do an online version of the in person verification - scan and send the source documents.
 However, scans are very easy to forge and as such are not trusted.
 We should also add that paper documents used in person are increasingly easy to forge as well.
 That issue is actually putting at risk the "real world" identity-proofing that we mentioned earlier.
 Verifiers, such as bank employees, have to become experts at detecting the authenticity of documents used for identity proofing.